Mugurell/codelab-android-dagger/README.md

-# Using Dagger in your Android app
+# Using kotlin-inject in your Android app

-This folder contains the source code for the "Using Dagger in your Android app" codelab.
+This folder contains the source code for the "Using kotlin-inject in your Android app" codelab.

 The codelab is built in multiple GitHub branches:
 * `main` is the codelab's starting point.